pizet73/hello-world/README.md

 Hi there!

 Pizet here!
-I'm looking to work with Java and/or Python, also I love coffee!
+I'm interesting in Java and Python.
+I love coffee and chocolate!